 Interview with Dr. Angela Ver Ploeg, Nationally Certified School Psychologist

-Angela Ver Ploeg, came to work as a school psychologist in Alaska in 2000 after years of similar work in Ohio and Tennessee.
-She has a Master’s Degree, and an additional Educational Specialist degree.
-Van Ploeg has immersed herself in the world of children and teens with Asperger’s Syndrome, and in learning about their daily lives at school and at home.
-Her intensive study of Asperger’s has made her both an expert and an innovator in the treatment programs she recommends to parents and teachers.
-Her insights about the unusual traits of Asperger’s are complex and often profound, but her suggestions for families have an encouraging simplicity and practicality.
+Angela Ver Ploeg came to work as a school psychologist in Alaska in 2000 after years of similar work in Ohio and Tennessee.
+She has a Master’s Degree and Educational Specialist degree.
+Van Ploeg has immersed herself in the world of children and teens with autism learning about their daily lives at school and at home.
+Her intensive study of high-functioning autism has made her both an expert and an innovator in the treatment programs she recommends to parents and teachers.
+Her insights about the unusual traits of autism are complex and often profound, but her suggestions for families have an encouraging simplicity and practicality.

 The School Environment

-Some smaller schools, such as some of the small rural schools Ver Ploeg works with in Alaska, have fewer problems because they practice an ethic of inclusion.
-Because all the students and teachers know each other (and perhaps in part because of local cultures emphasizing community), there is more acceptance.
-Students get used to someone behaving differently, and use expressions such as, “That is just him” (or her).
+Some smaller schools, such as the rural schools Ver Ploeg works with in Alaska, have fewer problems because they practice an ethic of inclusion.
+Because all students and teachers know each other (and perhaps in part because of local cultures emphasizing community) there is more acceptance.
+Students get used to someone behaving differently and value the person for who they are.
 In these kinds of schools with inclusion settings, bullying is addressed by the whole group.
 Children may even explain the situation to each other.
-The inclusion provides the acceptance that fosters healthier relationships.
+The inclusion promotes acceptance that fosters healthier relationships.

 The Home Environment

-The home environment can also help or hinder the child or teen with Asperger’s.
-Ver Ploeg says she has seen some wonderful homes, where children find both unconditional love and firm boundaries that provide a necessary structure to their lives.
+The home environment can also help or hinder the child or teen with autism.
+Ver Ploeg says she has seen some wonderful homes where children find both unconditional love and firm boundaries providing necessary structure to their lives.
 She illustrates her point with a story about a family she knows.
 When she talks to the father, he says of his son, “Oh, we think he is wonderful – sure he’s different from other kids, but he’s our boy.”
 This family is very structured, sticks to a schedule with their son’s activities, and warns him if changes are coming up.
 They drive him to regular after-school classes for physical activities such as swimming.
-The family members pour a lot of energy and love into this child, but at the same time, provide him with lots of structure.
+The family members pour a lot of energy and love into this child.
+At the same time, however, they provide him with lots of structure.
 It can be a challenge for families to be so supportive, but the effort pays off.
-Some home environments are so well adjusted for the child that the Asperger’s Syndrome is hardly noticed.
+Some home environments are so well adjusted for the child that the high-functioning autism is hardly noticed.

-One of the most important ways that the parents can be supportive – and bridge the distance between school and home – is to organize play dates when the parent can be present to help facilitate social interactions when needed.
-Visits from friends seem to work best for children with Asperger’s when a parent is involved and provides highly structured activities that all the children will enjoy.
+One of the most important ways parents can be supportive – and bridge the distance between school and home – is to organize play dates when the parent can be present to help facilitate social interactions.
+Visits from friends seem to work best for children with autism when a parent is involved and provides highly structured activities all the children will enjoy.
 For example, volunteering to be a scout leader is one way to ensure a regular flow of such activities in a structured social environment.